-This manual contains a description of the equipment supplied with the vehicle at the time of going to press.
+This manual contains a description of the vehicle equipment at the time of publication.
 Some of the equipment described here will not be available until a later date, or is available only in certain markets.

-Because this is a general manual for the ALTEA XL- ALTEA FREETRACK, some of the equipment and functions that are described in this manual are not included in all types or variants of the model or model year; they may vary or be modified depending on the technical requirements and on the market; this is in no way deceptive advertising.
+Because this is a general manual for the CORDOBA, some of the equipment and functions that are described in this manual are not included in all types or variants of the model; they may vary or be modified depending on the technical requirements and on the market; this should is in no way be interpreted as dishonest advertising.